 Senior Business Administrator, Data Protection Officer

-I joined the Alliance over four years ago and have worked on projects around the transformation of Primary Care, I started by working at the CCG supporting on Vanguard projects in Gosport and Fareham, I then spent some time seconded to Southern Health generally working on MCP and Better Local Care initiatives.
-Since May last year, I’ve been working directly for the Alliance on varied and interesting projects, helping the Alliance in its continued and rapid growth.
-More recently and following the introduction of GDPR, I’ve added the role of Data Protection Officer and this year I achieved my accreditation as a trainer for MECC (Making Every Contact Count).
+I joined the Alliance in 2015 and have worked on projects around the transformation of Primary Care, I started by working at the CCG supporting on Vanguard projects in Gosport and Fareham, I then spent some time seconded to Southern Health generally working on MCP and Better Local Care initiatives.
+Since May 2018 I’ve been working directly for the Alliance on varied and interesting projects, helping the Alliance in its continued and rapid growth.
+Following the introduction of GDPR, I’ve added the role of Data Protection Officer and in 2019 I achieved my accreditation as a trainer for MECC (Making Every Contact Count).
 Coming from a banking background, working with the NHS has been a steep learning curve but a road I’m grateful I’ve travelled!